 Shaving cream activities always seem to be quite enjoyable and messy for us 😉

 - Use paintbrushes or sponges for a different painting experience.

 - Put the paint in a baggy, cut off a corner and pipe it on the paper for extra puffiness.

 - Check out our article on Microwave Puffy Paint for a different spin on this idea that doesn’t use shaving cream.

 Have you painted with shaving cream puffy paint?
 What’s your favorite shaving cream activity?
 Tell me in the comments!

 If you like this post, click here to subscribe to my newsletter and receive an email once a week with news from our house and links to all new posts of the week!
-If you prefer daily updates, you have the option of subscribing to my RSS feed.
+If you prefer daily updates, you have the option of subscribing to my RSS feed on the same page.